OfflineIMAP/imapfw/README.md

 As a framework, imapfw allows you to take control on what gets done.

-It comes with pre-configured actions requiring to write few to no Python code at all.
+It comes with embedded actions requiring to write few to no Python code at all.

 For more control, a dedicated API allows to redefine the key parts of the frame in one file (called the *rascal*).

-Also, more experienced users might rather directly import one or more modules and use them to write a full software (using the framework as a "master-library"): imapfw is written with **separation of concerns** in mind.
+Finally, most experienced users might rather directly import one or more modules and use them to write full softwares (using the framework as a "master-library"): imapfw is written with **separation of concerns** in mind.

 The choice of the level of control is left to the user.